vojtechruz/vojtechruzicka-blog/src/posts/java-enhanced-switch/index.md

 }
 ```

 With switch using `->` there is no confusion with scoping.
-On the right side of `->` there can be either single expression, `throw` statement or a `{}` block.
+On the right side of `->` there can be either single statement/expression, `throw` statement or a `{}` block.
 As a consequence of this, any local variables you want to declare and then use need to be enclosed in a `{}` block, which has its own scope, so no more variable clashing.

 ## IntelliJ IDEA support
 The good news is that IDEA already has nice support for the extended switch.